 You can use almost any drumsticks with electronic drums, however, certain types of sticks can protect your electronic drum heads better over the long run.
 For instance, there are great nylon-tipped drumsticks from renowned manufacturers.

 Wooden tips may splinter over time.
-This can harm electronic drum heads, particularly those made from mesh (which is now currently the most popular type of head on e-drums).
+This can harm electronic drum heads, particularly those made from mesh (which is currently the most popular head type on e-drums).
 If you’re stuck with only wooden drumsticks, don’t worry too much.
 However, it’s the long-term consequences of damaged wooden sticks that will cause damage to mesh heads and rubber heads.

 - The 5 Best Drumsticks for Electronic Drums (2022)

 - 1. Vic Firth American Classic Extreme 5AN Nylon Tip

 - 3. Zildjian 5B Nylon Black Dip Drumsticks